 Winter berries found by my young sons inspired "Propagate".
 Printed on kozo, colored pencil applied, and layered with fused wax, the entire surface was hand-carved with rich detail prior to excising into shapes.
 Each sculpted and built into a cohesive pod, fresh wire tendrils reach outwards.
 Powdered pigment was applied to the chamber before cradling into the wood.
 The pod appears as if discovered on the forest floor, full of beauty in its present state, its’ potential for new life yet to come.

-This piece was created during the summer, when exploration of personal health issues coincided with the culmination of time spent witnessing the decline of my mother's health and life... a time which caused me to examine and appreciate my own, as well.
-As my mother's ability to walk changed from unsteady to wheelchair to bedbound, I thought much on the freedom that mobility allows us, especially on our own accord.
+This piece was created when confrontation of new health issues for myself collided with witnessing the decline of my mother's health and the end of her life here after years of living with Alzheimers.
+As my mother's ability to walk changed from unsteady to wheelchair to bed-bound, I thought much about the freedom that mobility allows, especially when coming from our own volition.
 Every morning as I walked in the predawn light, I offered gratitude that my legs could carry me, still.
 Having any changes in our health is a stark reminder that we are not guaranteed smooth sailing, making it vital to remember what we have every day.
-At least, that is my lesson, and one which I am trying to view in the most positive light.

 This piece was made involving ornamentation of found bone, bleached and fossilized by the ocean.
 I pondered its history as I reflected on my own, in the light of losing my mother and reflecting on my own mortality.
 My mind reflected on these vital frames and the similarities and differences which are evident in our own biological families.
 I thought of the strength of bone, its integrity enabling the support of all that it carries, and how this stable foundation carries us forward on the many paths in our lives.
 Because their beauty and form do not become revealed until long after death, I realized I often do not remember to take time to offer gratitude for the amazing job my bones perform for me day after day, so it made me smile to add ornamentation as some bit of homage to their quiet awesomeness…

 This piece began with a photograph of coral, taken through a glass specimen case in a biology building at Indiana University.
-As I carved through the crevices in the image, I thought of the many creases in our brains that hold memory, experience, feelings... all the parts that make up who we are.
-I reflected on my mother, and how full her life was, and how many of these memories, short-term and long ago, faded away as she declined in her disease.
-And just like the coral remained intact and beautiful in its' solid remains of life, so did my mama's spirit.
-I titled the piece, "Ascension from the Ocean Floor", and felt some catharsis in allowing this 2D image to become fully alive in a new entity, which I imagined would rise up from the ocean floor and experience a new way of being.
+As I carved through the crevices in the image, I thought of the many creases in our brains that hold memory, experience, feelings-- all the parts that make up who we are.
+I reflected on my mother, and how full her life was before Alzheimers... and how memories that enriched her soul, short-term and long ago, faded away as she declined in her disease.
+Just as the coral remained intact and beautiful in its' solid remains of life, so did my mama's spirit.
+I titled the piece, "Ascension from the Ocean Floor", and experienced a catharsis in allowing this two-dimensional image to become fully alive in a reimagined entity, envisioned rising up from the ocean floor to experience a new way of being.

 This sculpture is made from an original macro photograph, printed on handmade kozo paper, layered with multiple layers of encaustic medium, intricately carved with wooden tools, further colored with powdered pigment, and sculpted into shape.
 The segments were then hand-sewn together, and the tentacles were added to complete the life of this form.
 It is a pedestal piece, but could be mounted onto found wood and be made into a wall hanging.